caiogbb/Appsilon_test/README.md

 - [x] Included a visualization of a timeline when selected species were observed
 - [x] Implemented the App using shinyModules
 - [x] Unit tests have been added for the most important functions and cover edge cases
-- [x] Deploy the BioApp to shinyapps.io
+- [x] Deploy the BioApp to shinyapps.io (see, https://gx1jfd-caio-balieiro.shinyapps.io/BioApp/)

 ## Extra - Beautiful UI and Infrastructure skill skill